NVIDIA/dgx-selinux/README.md

     sesearch --help
     sesearch --allow | grep nvidia

+Pre-compiled policy modules are also included in this project under the bin/ directory.
+Users can install these without having to compile the policy themselves if they so desired:

+    sudo semodule -i nvidia-container.pp

 ## Information
 The src/\<policy-module-name\> directories contain the source, Makefiles, and READMEs for each policy module.
 Definitions for the macros used in this project can be found in /usr/share/selinux/devel/include.